Blokkok/blokkok/README.md

 ### Cloning
 Cloning this repository isn't a single step process, you would need to install `git-lfs` since we've used it to version large files such as `android.jar`, `ecj.jar`, etc.
  - First, as I've already mentioned above, you need to install the `git-lfs` git extension.
 You can see it's page [here](https://git-lfs.github.com/).
-If you use Arch Linux, it's avaliable in the community repository as `git-lfs`, so you could just use pacman to install it directly.

  - Second, clone this repository as how you do it normally
    ```console